Friday-Night-Pro-Mazda-Cup-League/documents/rules.md

 Be mature and respectful of everyone on and off the track.
 It's simple.

 #### 2.1.2e:
-The SNPM Staff will step in at any time to discuss members conduct and respond to it reasonably.
+The FNPM Staff will step in at any time to discuss members conduct and respond to it reasonably.

 #### 2.1.1.
 Main Staff Decision
 When any individual(s) breaks the Code of Conduct rules, the Main Staff will hold a meeting with the individual(s) and come to a resolution on how to move forward and any penalties will be assessed.
 During this meeting, the individual(s) have their chance to discuss the issue and give their case.
 However, once a decision is agreed upon by the Main Staff, it is final and any penalties will be implemented immediately.